-- samples collected are representative of the source material (i.e. waters, sediments and biota in a creek, river or lake) at the locations of interest; - variation is taken into account both in space (spatially) and over time (temporally) owing to the need to recognise that different physico-chemical variables often vary at different spatial and temporal scales so one size may not fit all variables; - in situ measurements are reliable (see Section 6 for more detail on passive sampling devices); - the integrity of materials sent for laboratory analysis has not been compromised by contamination, degradation or transformation;

-- sufficient sample volume to meet required detection limits for a particular analytical method, appropriate collection methods are used, and reference or control sample data are collected; and - consideration of flow conditions (whether event or ambient or knowing the time since last flood and/or when rewetting occurred) (see Section 6 for more details on temporary water bodies).
+- samples collected are representative of the source material (i.e. waters, sediments and biota in a creek, river or lake) at the locations of interest - variation is taken into account-both in space (spatially) and over time (temporally)-owing to the need to recognise that different physico-chemical variables often vary at different spatial and temporal scales so one size may not fit all variables - in situ measurements are reliable (see Chapter 6 for more detail on passive sampling devices) - the integrity of materials sent for laboratory analysis has not been compromised by contamination, degradation or transformation - sample volume is sufficient to meet required detection limits for a particular analytical method, appropriate collection methods are used, and filed and laboratory blanks are collected - consideration of flow conditions (whether event or ambient or knowing the time since last flood and/or when rewetting occurred) (see Chapter 6 for more details on temporary water bodies).

-Figure 8: Framework for a water/sediment quality monitoring program with specific data requirements for a sampling program (draft updated AWQ Guidelines, Australian and New Zealand Governments and Australian State and Territory Governments 2018)
+Figure 9: Framework for a water/sediment quality monitoring program with specific data requirements for a sampling program (based on ANZG 2018)